OpenEnergyPlatform/academy/docs/courses/04_upload.md

 - want to publish their data on the OEP

-:oep-icon-info: **After reading the sections of this training course you will**
+:oep-icon-info: **After reading the sections of this training course you will be able to publish data**

-- be able to publish data on the OEP using a visual interface - this is for those of you who do not want to program
+- on the OEP using a visual interface - this is for those of you who do not want to program
-- be able to publish data on the OEP with the REST-full-HTTP API in python - this is for those of you who want to akquire some programming skills
+- on the OEP with the REST-full-HTTP API in python - this is for those of you who want to akquire some programming skills
-- be able to publish data using the oeclient or the OEP REST-API using python - this one is for those of you who can program already
+- using the oeclient or the OEP REST-API using python - this one is for those of you who can program already

 ## How can I publish data to the OEP without programming skills?